io-sea/hestia/doc/UserGuide.md

 * `Node`: This is a Hestia server instance - it holds server address details and configuration of the application running on the server
 * `Tier` : This is a Storage Tier in a HSM system - it represents a physical storage resource, with descriptive properties such as bandwitdh, capacity, storage media etc.
 * `User` : Several Hestia resources are scoped to a user - they can be registered in Hestia with a unique username and authenticate with a system provided token.
-* `Event` : Any events (such as resource creation, update, destruction etc) can be output to a feed for system analytics or Data Warehousing applications.
 * `Dataset` : A Dataset is a group of Objects owned by a User, allowing for Object operation batching and hints for automated HSM movements.
 * `Action` : A HSM action (data put, get, copy, move etc) requested by a User, it provides tracking and progress updates for long running operations.
 * `Object` : A Storage object - it can point to a single object with data split over several storage tiers and also hold object metadata.